 Grab a handful of prepared sushi rice, and spread it gently over the nori – about 1 cm high.
 There’s no need to press the rice down onto the nori, only spread it to cover the sheet.
 Cover the entire sheet with rice keeping it fluffy, no pressing!

-- Sprinkle 1-3 spoons of Masago on top of the rice, make sure to spread it as evenly as you can.
+Sprinkle 1-2 spoons of Masago on top of the rice, make sure to spread it as evenly as you can.
 This is not always an easy task since the roe bits tend to stick together.
 Make sure to do this part very gently and not breaking the roe in the proccess.

-- Flip the nori so that the rice is now facing down.
+Flip the nori so that the rice is now facing the bamboo mat.

 On top of the shrimp line up 1-2 thick slices avocado, the more the better!

 Tip – if you’re not serving the dish immediately, you might want to squirt a few drops of lemon on the avocado, to prevent it from turning brown.

-- Cut into 8 equal pieces.
+Cut to 8 equal pieces.
 For best results first cut in half, then cut each half into two, and then again.
 Make sure to wet the knife with each cut to make the cuts smoother.
 If you find it difficult to cut the roll without everything falling apart, you might find it helpful to put piece of plastic foil on top of the roll to hold everything together while you cut.

 Bonus stage – You can also make maki boston rolls, like these: